davpat108/ROOT_boardgame_self-play/README.md

 ## TODO
-Vagabond discard items down to sack crafting, move action, build,recruit, overwork tests in get options: all the immidiet and persistent effect cards dominance cards, favor cards, update owner, update victory points check gain-loss
+Vagabond discard items down to sack crafting, move action, build,recruit, overwork, revolt, sympathy, mobilize, train, organize, ruin_explore, aid, steal, complete quest, strike  tests vagabond quest complete options draw or vp update owner, update victory points check gain-loss losing stuff in general favor dominance ambush

 # TODO first gonna skip
 which woods to use to build, if you can build by the rule supply lines, you might be able to build unsupported wood